rishi255/posh_codex/README.md

 scoop bucket add poshcodex_bucket https://github.com/rishi255/posh_codex
 scoop install PoshCodex # not case sensitive

+Import-Module PoshCodex -Force

-# to update the module later:
+# to update the module later, you can use:
 scoop update PoshCodex

 # Auto-import the module on every powershell session, so you can directly use the keybind for completion: